SNU-DRL/DEEP-BO/README.md

 # DEEP-BO for Hyperparameter Optimization of Deep Networks

-This repo contains code accompaning the paper, [DEEP-BO for Hyperparameter Optimization of Deep Networks](https://arxiv.org/abs/1905.09680)
+This repo contains code accompaning the paper, [Basic Enhancement Strategies When Using Bayesian Optimization for Hyperparameter Tuning of Deep Neural Networks](https://ieeexplore.ieee.org/document/9037259/)

 ## Abstract